 Schiavenza

-A name like Schiavenza should give one a clue as to the style here; this is no modern “barrique” aged Barolo estate – Wines here are fermented with native yeast in cement cisterns and then aged in traditional Slovenian botti.
-Vineyard holdings have expanded over time, and the estate is made up of 8 hectares split between Serralunga and Monforte.
+A name like Schiavenza should give one a clue as to the style here; this is a “traditional to the bone” property with a foundation of organic farming and Slovenian botti, nothing more and nothing less.
+Vineyard holdings have expanded over time, and the estate is made up of ten hectares split between Serralunga and Monforte.
 These include the heralded crus Prapò, Bricco Cerretta, and Broglio.
-No pesticides or herbicides are used, and all field work is coordinated with the cycles of the moon.